Revealing the least known but arguably best 1960s 20″ wheel shopper

 It is unclear how many Revelations were made: Vic Bott told Anne Bradford that they sold ‘thousands’ but Arthur Beckingham, the works foreman (and allegedly ‘last to leave the factory’ when it closed) told Tony Hadland in 1991 that they made only between 30 and 100, which seems improbably low.
-The lowest and highest serial numbers traced (137415-156399) are 18,984 apart.
+The lowest and highest serial numbers traced as at 2020 (136,483-156,651) are 20,168 apart.
 However, it is unclear whether Royal Enfield used a single numbering sequence for all their models or a separate series for the Revelation.
-Certainly, in more than 50 years of keen interest in small-wheeled cycles, Tony Hadland has probably seen no more than a dozen of these machines.

-(The highest numbered machine thus far discovered was bought shop-soiled from the factory on 30 June 1967.
+(One of the highest numbered machines was bought shop-soiled from the factory on 30 June 1967.
 It was said to have been used for an abortive sponsored ride from the factory to Australia, which got no further than Dover.
 The purchaser was an aunt of Veteran-Cycle Club member Paul Kimberley. )

 Arthur Beckingham was born c.1920, joined Enfield at the age of 14 and, apart from military service and illness, spent the whole of his working life with the company.
 He told Tony that Enfield had previously prototyped a small-wheeler with a single main beam of about 2″ diameter.
 However, it seems this was not mass-produced and no other reference to this earlier prototype has been found.